 Anyone who is interested in genealogy or local history is invited to join our genealogy interest group’s next meeting at the Petoskey District Library, 3-5 p.m.
-Monday, October 16.
-Topic: Online Family Trees Intro and Basics.
+Monday, November 20.
+Topic: Naturalization Records & Sources.
 The group meets every third Monday of the month.
 Participants are encouraged to bring as much family information with them as possible.
 Each session will focus on a different topic.
 The group will be led by professional genealogist Barbara Manley Hernden.

 Barbara was born and raised in Ohio, lived in Texas, Indiana, and now Michigan.
 She was always a history buff but never really knew what genealogy was until she became a secretary at a Methodist church in Indiana in the early 1990s.
 It was after attending a class taught by a good friend that she became really hooked.